Get an advance payment of Universal Credit

 You can ask for an advance payment of Universal Credit to help you get by while you're waiting for your first payment.

-It will take at least 5 or 6 weeks after you apply for Universal Credit to get your first payment.
+It will take at least 5 weeks after you apply for Universal Credit to get your first payment.

 You should ask for an advance payment if you don’t think you’ll have enough money to live on between when you apply and when you’ll get your first payment.

 The advance payment is a loan - you’ll have to pay it back but you won’t need to pay any interest.
 The repayments will be automatically deducted from your Universal Credit payments until the advance is fully paid back.
 This could take up to 12 months, and you’ll get less money until then.

 Getting an advance payment